 Why you should seek treatment at Inselspital

 DBS surgery is a technically very complex procedure that is only offered in a few specialized centers.
-With just over 40 procedures of this kind per year, Inselspital is leading in Switzerland.
+With just over 40 procedures of this type per year, Inselspital is the leading center in Switzerland.
 Our specialists have the necessary expertise and experience to successfully perform this very complex modern surgical technique.
 It is important to us that, despite all the modern technology and innovative procedures, the focus is always on the patient and his or her individual needs.

 -